coq/coq/doc/sphinx/proof-engine/tactics.rst

    Unification takes the transparency information defined in the hint database :n:`@ident` into account (see :ref:`the hints databases for auto and eauto <thehintsdatabasesforautoandeauto>`).

-.. tacn:: is_evar @term
-   :name: is_evar

-   This tactic checks whether its argument is a current existential variable.
-Existential variables are uninstantiated variables generated by :tacn:`eapply` and some other tactics.

-.. exn:: Not an evar.
-   :undocumented:

 .. tacn:: has_evar @term
    :name: has_evar